 Stephanie Cox Suárez

-Stephanie was a special education teacher for 15 years in public schools and at Perkins School for the Blind.
-Before coming to Wheelock, she was a Peace Corps Volunteer in Kathmandu, Nepal, where she helped prepare teachers of the visually impaired and worked with the Ministry of Education and non-governmental organizations to initiate a national special education program.
+Cox Suárez was a special education teacher for 15 years in public schools and at Perkins School for the Blind.
+Before joining BU Wheelock, she was a Peace Corps volunteer in Kathmandu, Nepal, where she helped prepare teachers of the visually impaired and worked with the Ministry of Education and non-governmental organizations to initiate a national special education program.

 Cox Suárez, S., and Kuh, L. (Eds) (2014).
 Assessment and Accountability Focused on the Learner: Thoughts from the Field.
 Special issue, The New Educator, volume 10, issue 1.
 New York: City College of New York.